 Overall it’s an excellent bike that is perfect for newcomers to cycling and especially fixed gear cycles, which can take a bit of time to get used to.

-4. Also Great: Retrospec Harper Single-Speed Fixed Gear
+4. Best Entry Level: Retrospec Harper Single-Speed Fixed Gear

 - Includes a flip-flop hub so you can ride fixed or with a freewheel